jamieroche1987/Tic-Tac-Toe/README.md

 6. Open Git Bash
 7. Change the current working directory to the new location of where you want the cloned directory to be
 8. Type git clone and then paste the URL you copied in step 4
-9. Press Enter,
-   to create your local clone to your chosen directory
+9. Press Enter,to create your local clone to your chosen directory

 ## CREDITS